 Pushing the limits of Markdown

-I’m a big fan of writing content directly into the Markdown entry field in Kirby CMS
+I’m a big fan of writing content directly into Kirby’s Markdown entry field

 The downsides of this Markdown field, lie in its limited layout options.
 So I’ve spent a lot of time experimenting with CSS for the classes set in Kirby’s image KirbyTag, and I’ve come up with a few ideas to extend the capability of this simple text field.

-My recently updated sample blog post demonstrates the wide range of page layout and text styling that can be achieved, using just plain Markdown text and one standard KirbyTag
+My recently updated example blog post demonstrates the wide range of page layout and text styling that can be achieved, using just plain Markdown text and one standard KirbyTag

-My underlying CSS is messy, but it works.
+But, keeping the Markdown simple meant the CSS became super-complex.
 The two areas I struggled with most were:

-Horizontal spacing and sizing of images.
+Horizontal layout and sizing of images.
 Although I got this to work with percentage widths, these needed too many horrible positioning hacks in the ‘image rows’.
 Also, printing of pages with percentage widths is still full of layout bugs in all the browsers I tested.
-So, I resorted to old-fashioned pixel widths, negative margins, and floats — for everything — plus my ‘hidden hr trick’ for rows.
+So, I resorted to old-fashioned pixel widths, negative margins, and floats, for everything — plus my ‘hidden hr trick’ for rows.

-Precise vertical spacing of text, headings, horizontal rules, and images, can get surprisingly complex.
+Precise vertical spacing of text, headings, horizontal rules, and images.
 My CSS relies on using

-margin-top for ALL vertical spacing.
-This is the ONLY way to control vertical spacing between specific combinations of headings, images, and text — using Heydon Pickering’s super-powerful ‘lobotomized owl’ selectors.
+margin-topfor ALL vertical spacing.
+This is the ONLY way to control vertical spacing between specific combinations of headings, images, and text — using super-powerful adjacent-sibling

 The key Markdown and CSS coding patterns I used